Hank Green: YouTube channels

+As a host

 Vlogbrothers

-Brotherhood 2.0 (2007)

 From January 1 to December 31, 2007, Hank Green and his brother John ran a video blog project titled Brotherhood 2.0.
-The original project ran every week day for the entire year, with the premise that the brothers would cease all text-based ("textual") communication for the year and instead converse by daily video blogs, made available to the public via their YouTube channel Vlogbrothers and on their website.
+The original project ran every weekday for the entire year, with the premise that the brothers would cease all text-based ("textual") communication for the year and instead converse by daily video blogs, made available to the public via their YouTube channel Vlogbrothers and on their website.

-Post-Brotherhood 2.0 (2008–present)

-In 2008, John and Hank met up with their fans, known as "Nerdfighters".
-The first gathering was a last-minute decision, but despite the short three-day notice, nearly a hundred people attended.
+In 2008, John and Hank first met up with their fans, known as "Nerdfighters".
+The first gathering was a last-minute decision, but despite the three-day notice, nearly 100 people attended.
 In August, John and Hank were invited to the Google office in Chicago to talk about the project.
-That same day, they filled the Harold Washington Library with about four hundred young adults.
-Following John's book tour for his third novel, Paper Towns, the brothers went on a national tour in November.
+That same day, they filled the Harold Washington Library with about 400 young adults.
+After John's book tour for his third novel, Paper Towns, the brothers went on a national tour in November.
 With events in 17 different cities, they met Nerdfighters at local libraries and community centers.
-During this tour, Green released his first album of Nerdfighter-themed songs, titled So Jokes.
+During this tour, Hank released his first album of Nerdfighter-themed songs, titled So Jokes.

 The Green brothers have been interviewed on PotterCast, and have been recurring keynote speakers at the Harry Potter fan convention LeakyCon.
-The Brotherhood 2.0 project succeeded in its original mission.
-The two brothers have come to communicate more thoroughly with each other, and have a larger influence in each other's lives than before the project was initiated.
-The brothers talked on the phone once or twice a year before Brotherhood 2.0, but, according to Hank's wife Katherine, they now "talk almost every day."
+The Brotherhood 2.0 project succeeded in its original mission: the brothers have come to communicate more thoroughly with each other, and have a larger influence in each other's lives than they did before the project.
+The brothers talked on the phone once or twice a year before Brotherhood 2.0, but, according to Hank's wife Katherine, they now "talk almost every day".
 John and Hank continued to post vlogs every Tuesday and Friday on their channel.
 Their video topics vary from explanations of current events, reunion videos, joke videos, rant videos, thoughts from various places, Question Tuesdays, and random topics.
-As of May 22, 2021, they have posted over 1,900 videos.
-The channel has more than 3 million subscribers, and its videos have been watched over 860,000,000 times.
+As of January 6, 2025, they have posted over 2,300 videos.
+The channel has more than 3.84 million subscribers, and its videos have been watched over 1 billion times.
+In light of Hank's May 2023 Hodgkin lymphoma diagnosis, the brothers announced that videos might not be released with their usual regularity, and for the first time abandoned their four-minute limit for non-educational videos to save time in making them as Hank underwent chemotherapy treatment and John took on some of Hank's responsibilities at Complexly and DFTBA Records.